*Chompity, chompity, chomp*

 That's right, I'm beaten by a rat in stats.
-To make thing worse, a Greycave Rat is just a regular rat that's evolved into a monster when living in a cave.
+To make things worse, a Greycave Rat is just a simple rat monster that lives in a cave!
 Courtesies from [Appraisal] for that trivia.

 I knew I was a weakling, but still, no sugarcoating?
 I'm fearing for the future.

-The stats is easy to understand, at least.
+The stats are easy to understand, at least.

 MP, Mana Point, shows how much mana you have.
 Mana is the energy you use to activate magic or other supernatural abilities.
 I haven't used a single MP yet, and I'm pretty sure that [Stealth] and [Magic Sense] are supernatural.
 Having zero MP will knock you out cold until you regain a certain amount of MP again.